michelacameletti/risultati_modello_inla/README.md

  Were they single station events or regional phenomena? **Chiesto a Giorgio**

-- Line 266-269 belongs to the methodology section above **As already explained (see the comment to Lines 97-98), the code availability now belongs to the "Software" section in "Materials and Methods".**
+- Line 266-269 belongs to the methodology section above

+**The code availability now belongs to the "Software" section in "Materials and Methods".**

 - Line 287: could you try to explain/interpret this behavior accounting for urban emissions and mixing conditions? **Chiesto a Giorgio**